 By contrast, talent acquisition is larger than any one position or moment in time.
 Whereas recruitment tends to be reactive, talent acquisition sources candidates proactively.

-The difference between talent acquisition and recruiting can be explained by how people plan for vacation.
+The difference between talent acquisition and recruiting can be explained by how people plan for holiday.

 Some are up late packing a week’s worth of clothes the night before an early flight.
 They booked this trip on short notice, so there’s no real agenda.
 The deal was too good to pass up; they’ll figure it out when they get there.